gramineproject/graphene/Documentation/tutorials/pytorch/index.rst

 only a few entries of the file.
 Note that we can simply ignore SGX-specific keys (starting with the ``sgx.`` prefix) for our non-SGX run.

-Notice that the manifest file is not fully secure because it propagates untrusted command-line arguments and environment variables into the enclave.
+Notice that the manifest file is not secure because it propagates untrusted command-line arguments and environment variables into the enclave.
 We keep these work-arounds in this tutorial for simplicity, but this configuration must not be used in production::